abdulsaleh/asyncio-for-ai/src/rate-limiters.md

         pass
 ```

-The `acquire()` will be awaited until requests can be made under the rate limit:
+`acquire()` will be awaited until requests can be made under the rate limit:

 ```python
 async def generate_content(index, client, rate_limiter):